mainkoon81/ooo-Bayesian-Modeling-A/README.md

  - Kalman filter (KFM)
  - Time series clustering, etc.

+ This system evolves over time ?
+   - HMM: Although Hidden Markov Models can be viewed as a subclass of dynamic Bayesian networks, they have their own type of structure that makes them particularly useful for a broad range of applications.
    - 1) "Transition" Probability by time (b/w parents?)
    - 2) "Emission" Probability (for each child?)
    <img src="https://user-images.githubusercontent.com/31917400/94165291-f6054c00-fe81-11ea-8b09-9bb5ebe0b04f.jpg" />